 Together with the adjoining Millewa Forest in NSW, the Barmah-Millewa Forest is one of six 'icon sites' of The Living Murray Program managed by the Murray-Darling Basin Authority.
-The forest has recently been reserved as a National Park, and is also Ramsar-listed, containing internationally-significant wetlands that support many threatened native plants, birds, fish, frogs and reptiles.
+The forest has been reserved as a National Park, and is also Ramsarlisted, containing internationallysignificant wetlands that support many threatened native plants, birds, fish, frogs and reptiles.
 Management partners include the Yorta Yorta Nation Aboriginal Corporation, Parks Victoria and a range of agencies and contractors.

-The Goulburn Broken CMA is a key partner with a role in water management for Barmah Forest, including planning, monitoring and reporting on water related outcomes (including the use of environmental water).
+Partner agencies have roles in land and water management for Barmah Forest, including planning, monitoring and reporting on water related outcomes (including the use of environmental water).